Scurrlin/cost_of_virtuosity/spec.md

 #### TestNormalizePercentages (1 sanity test)

-Single test to verify the SQL script's copy works:
+Single sanity check to verify the SQL script's normalize_percentages function works:
 - Full coverage is in `test_csv.py` since the function is identical

 #### TestBuildDbFilename (3 tests)